BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 7. auto repair
 8. vehicle maintenance

-These keywords are aplied across the website in context and in descriptions.
+These keywords are applied across the website in context and in descriptions.

 ## Web Marketing

 ### Social Media Marketing

-A Facebook business page for the studio has been set up to ensure organic growth of the business.
-The site is linked to the business account through the facebook social media link.
-The Facebook page includes a link back to the site.
+A Facebook business page for the store has been set up however this is a standard type account and not a business accoutn.
+A mock-up business account page has been created and can be seen below.
+The site is linked to the standard account through the facebook social media link.

 A mockup facebook business page has been created which can be seen [**here**](./media/readme/facebook_business_page_mockup.JPG "facebook mockup business page").
 <br>